ibmresilient/resilient-python-api/resilient-sdk/README.md

 Note: When using --incidenttype for a child custom incident type, refer instead to the parent incident type.

 ### `docgen:`
-Generate documentation for an app.
+Generates boilerplate documentation for an app.
 ```
 $ resilient-sdk docgen -p <path_to_package>
 ```

 ### `extract:`
-Extract data in order to publish a .res file.
+Extracts data needed to publish a .res file.
 ```
 $ resilient-sdk extract -m 'fn_custom_md' --rule 'Rule One' 'Rule Two'
 ```

 ### `package:`
-Package an integration into a Resilient app.
+Package your Python Package into a SOAR app format.
 ```
 $ resilient-sdk package -p <path_to_directory> --display-name "My Custom app"
 ```

 ### `clone:`
-Duplicate an existing Action related object (Function, Rule, Script, Message Destination, Workflow) with a new api or display name
+Duplicates an existing Action-related object (Function, Rule, Script, Message Destination, Workflow) with a new API or display name.
 ```
 $ resilient-sdk clone --workflow <workflow_to_be_cloned> <new_workflow_name>
 ```